lokeshnaik-01/golang/README.md

 - We can't scan string with spaces using scan

 ## SPRINTF
-- fmt.sprintf() cann be used to stored the formatted output into some string
+- fmt.sprintf() can be used to stored the formatted output into some string